Battery Monitor Diagram

 Gotcha’s may include shunt wiring mistakes, battery temperature, charge efficiency calculations, PSOC use, varying charge rates, Peukert, false re-syncs caused by solar or wind, changes in physical Ah capacity, changes in charge efficiency as the battery ages, incorrect programming etc. etc..

-Despite all the areas Ah counters can get tripped-up I suspect the big reason they usually lead to longer bank life is simply because they make owners more aware of their bank.
+Despite all the way Ah counters can get tripped-up I suspect the big reason they usually lead to longer bank life is simply because they make owners more aware of their bank.
 More awareness of your bank and charge source performance is important.
 More awareness can play a larger role than we may otherwise assume.

-For years I have been trouble shooting and helping owners try to use these devices in a smarter and more accurate manner.
+For years I’ve been trouble shooting and helping owners try to use these devices in a smarter and more accurate manner.
 Unfortunately it often feels as though I beat the drum inside a sound proof room and no one can hear it.
 When owners understand how an Ah counter works, they can be very useful.
 Most all of my customers have had longer battery life as a result of an Ah counter.

-With new battery technologies costing three to ten times what wet cell technology does and many boaters moving to newer technologies such as GEL, AGM, TPPL AGM and LiFePO4 Li batteries, accurate or as accurate as possible monitoring, of an expensive bank, is almost a prerequisite.
+With new battery technologies costing three to ten times what wet cell technology does and many boaters moving to newer technologies such as GEL, AGM, TPPL AGM and LiFePO4 Li-Ion batteries, accurate or as accurate as possible monitoring, of an expensive bank, is almost a prerequisite.

 People often ask me questions about how to install a battery monitor so I took some time and tried to make it simple.
 They are actually easy to install but there are a couple of gotcha traps that you may find your self falling victim to.